-As a manufacturer of air conditioners doing business globally, Daikin makes it its mission to reduce energy consumption in order to improve people's comfort and contribute to reducing global warming.
+As a manufacturer of air conditioners doing business globally, Daikin makes it its mission to reduce energy consumption in order to provide people with safe and comfortable air and contribute to reducing global warming.
 To this end, we conduct quantitative environmental assessments for each product life cycle in order to develop products and services that use minimal electricity and to combine these in order to optimize the overall energy consumption of buildings.

 We assess global warming impact of air conditioners using the life cycle assessment (LCA) method, which allows us to determine the environmental impact at each stage of a product's life cycle.

 In the life cycle of an air conditioner, the majority of the greenhouse gas that is emitted occurs during product use stage, and refrigerants also represent a large impact.
 That is why we focus on reducing the impact of these two.
 In addition to incorporating inverter technology to reduce power consumption, we employ R-32, a refrigerant with low global warming potential, to achieve greater energy efficiency.
-In fiscal 2019, we reduced CO2 emissions from residential air conditioners by about 21% and from commercial air conditioners by about 26% compared to life cycle CO2 emissions 10 years earlier.
+In fiscal 2020, we reduced CO2 emissions from residential air conditioners by 19% and from commercial air conditioners by 26% compared to life cycle CO2 emissions 10 years earlier.

 In the life cycle of an air conditioner, from design and manufacture to use and disposal, the majority of the CO2 that is emitted occurs during product use.
 That is why when we revised our voluntary environmental standards, we tightened our criteria for energy efficiency in the product use stage in order to improve the energy efficiency of products.